top of page

 Out of a continual rejection on multiple accounts arises a beautiful unification which boldly defies expected fragmentation.

-The Queer Jewish subculture in the UK is an unexplored domain of groups and relationships that ‘queer’ age-old rituals.
+This Jewish subculture in the UK is an unexplored domain of groups and relationships that ‘queer’ age-old rituals.
 They encourage intergenerational conversation, promote a critical attitude to religion yet, most importantly, historically separated identities have been brought together.
 Out of a continual rejection on multiple accounts arises a beautiful unification which boldly defies expected fragmentation.

 Politically, however, there is a lot of work to be done to create accommodation.
 It is difficult not to feel disaffected whilst straddling these multiple ideologies.
 Voting Labour as a Jew has become increasingly counterintuitive, yet their support for progressive social reforms disinclined many from voting elsewhere.